 Learning objectives.
 Denumerable, countable and uncountable sets.
 Examples of infinite sets of the same and different cardinalities.
 Hilbert's Grand Hotel.
 Cantor theorem about non-equipotency of a set and its power set.
+Denumerable arithmetic.
+Countable and uncountable sets.

-- 1. explain which sets are called denumerable, countable and uncountable - 2. explain counting principles for finite sets (addition, multiplication, inclusion-exclusion) - 3. count the number of permutations of a finite set - 4. state and prove absorption theorem for denumerable sets
+- 1. explain which sets are called denumerable, countable and uncountable - 2. explain counting principles for finite sets (addition, multiplication, inclusion-exclusion) - 3. count the number of permutations of a finite set - 4. state and prove absorption theorem for denumerable sets - 5. explain how to define the product of infinite cardinal numbers - 6 prove that the set od rational numbers is denumerable - 7. state and prove Cantor's theorem about uncountability of $\mathbb{R}$ - 8. prove that an open interval in uncountable